 A post mill, taken from a King’s Lynn, Norfolk, funeral brass, 1349

-In 1309 John (1), the son of Stephen de Akolte (Acholt) transferred to John (2), the son of Thomas de Akholte, and Lucia, his mother, the ownership a windmill (unum molendinum ventifluim) in the parish of Nonington.
-The mill was recorded as being situated near Holestrete (Holt Street) on Freydviles (the Manor of Fredville) land, and with it came two shillings [10 pence] and two hens free rent (duos solidos et duas gallinas de libere redditu) from Thomas le Kete of Holestrete, who was presumably the miller.
-The Fredvile land in question was almost certainly Cookys, later Cooks Hill, which was recorded as being a part of the Akolte estate in the 1440’s.
+In 1309 John (1), the son of Stephen de Akolte (Acholt) transferred **[see below] to John (2), the son of Thomas de Akholte, and Lucia, his mother, the ownership a windmill [unum molendinum ventifluim] in the parish of Nonington.
+The mill was recorded as being situated near Holestrete [Holt Street] on Freydviles [the Manor of Fredville] land, and with it came two shillings [10 pence] and two hens free rent [duos solidos et duas gallinas de libere redditu] from Thomas le Kete of Holestrete, who was presumably the miller.
+The Fredvile land in question was almost certainly a part of Cookys, now known as Cooks Hill.